nauthx/CERN-Kubernetes-Project/README.md

 ## Week 3 - Configuring persistent storage on the pods and updating the config map dynamically.

-Task:
+Task Explanation:
 Create a persistent storage in the deployment to be seen by all the pods and have a script to be executed namely every 3 seconds to update the current time on the website by using the date function.
 The idea is to mention the path of the persistent storage in the deployment so all the pods created by the deployment know where to look for persistent storage.
 And inside the persistent storage we provide the script to run so that if a pod dies, the script is carried on by the other pods.

 ## Week 4 - Falco/GitPod